 Portfolio

-The Portfolio serves as the central hub for managing and tracking all positions across active strategies for the trading node or backtest.
+The Portfolio is the central hub for managing and tracking all positions across active strategies for the trading node or backtest.
 It consolidates position data from multiple instruments, providing a unified view of your holdings, risk exposure, and overall performance.
-Explore this section to understand how NautilusTrader aggregates and updates portfolio state to support effective trading and risk management.

 Currency conversion